new-fantastic/vue-wp-json/docs/api/wp/README.md

 - section

 Both will contain an array of functions which will interpret provided data, check if it fulfills conditions, if yes it will transform data and send it further.

-## Questions to develop
-1. What will happen, if we register 2 custom Sections/Columns in 2 extensions?
-1. What will happen, if we register 2 custom Page/Post views in 2 extensions?